How to Learn a New Language Effectively for 9-5 Professionals

 Well, then congratulations, because this is the answer to your questions and the solution to your language learning problems.

-This article is not only going to teach you how to get started with learning a new language by yourself, but also give you tips and tricks to navigate through your language-learning journey effectively while having a lot of fun.
+This article is not only going to teach you how to get started with learning a new language by yourself, but also give you tips and tricks to navigate through your language-learning journey effectively while having a full-time job.
 Also, we are going to talk about a few resources that you will definitely find useful and most likely would start using right away.

 Before we move on, have you decided which language you’d like to learn?
 If you have, continue reading.
 However, if you haven’t, save yourself the headache and use this guide you to decide which language is best for you to learn.